Phoebe Humphreys

 Don’t know what we’ve got ‘till it’s gone

-Wearable: found wood (tree leaves and branches), clear tape, hot glue, on mannequin;
+Wearable: found wood (tree leaves and branches), clear

 Canvas: pencil, found wood, hot glue on canvas